-Medical malpractice can arise in many different ways and in many different health care settings.
-But it's important to keep in mind that not every situation in which something goes wrong -- or in which the patient's health condition worsens -- rises to the level of a viable case of medical malpractice.
-In this article, we'll examine a few treatment scenarios that would likely be considered medical malpractice, and a few that wouldn't.
+Medical malpractice can occur in countless ways across a variety of health care scenarios.
+But it's important to keep in mind that just because something goes wrong—or the patient's condition goes from bad to worse—that doesn't always mean the patient has a legitimate medical malpractice claim.
+In this article, we'll examine a few negative-outcome treatment scenarios that would likely give rise to a valid medical malpractice case, and a few that probably wouldn't.

-In the medical community, negligence occurs when a doctor provides sub-standard care to a patient -- in other words, fails to provide the type and level of care that a prudent, local, similarly-skilled and educated doctor would provide in similar circumstances.
+Medical negligence occurs when a doctor or other health care professional provides sub-standard care to a patient—in other words, the health care professional fails to provide the type and level of care that a prudent, local, similarly-skilled and educated provider would act with in similar circumstances.
+Learn more about the medical standard of care.

 Negligence that rises to the level of medical malpractice can occur in a number of different situations, including the failure to diagnose a harmful condition, the failure to properly advise a patient of the serious risks of certain treatment, and unacceptable errors during the performance of surgery and other procedures.

-Doctors aren't perfect, and medical malpractice laws do not require perfection.
-Mistakes can and will occur.
-But if a doctor's error falls below the applicable medical standard of care -- the mistake may rise to the level of malpractice.
-A lot of medical malpractice cases turn on these questions: What was the medical standard of care in the situation in question?
+Doctors aren't perfect, and medical malpractice law does not require perfection.
+Most medical malpractice cases turn on these questions: What was the appropriate medical standard of care in the situation in question?
 And did the defendant adhere to or deviate from that standard?
 Both sides of the case (doctor and patient) will likely turn to medical experts to try to bolster their arguments.
+Learn more about proving medical negligence and how medical expert witnesses can help your case.

 It's a rarity in the medical world, but in some instances a doctor's action (or inaction) may be considered reckless.
 For example, a doctor who performs surgery or some other risky medical procedure while under the influence of drugs or alcohol will likely be said to have acted recklessly.
 Or a doctor may be charged with administering potentially lethal levels of medication to a patient in contravention of accepted medical practices, as in the 2011 criminal case of Dr. Conrad Murray (Michael Jackson's doctor).